ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 After a seed page has been created on the website, clicking on `Create Room` will create a new server instance, and a page that can be linked to the other players, so they can all see the connection info, obtain their data files, and connect to the multiworld.
 Simply click on the url in the title bar, copy the link, and send it to your friends.
+Room servers will shut down after 2 hours of inactivity, saving the multiworld progress.
+By returning to the room page, the room server can be started back up, and the multiworld can continue to be played.
+If the link to the room is lost, the creator of the room can find it on their [User Content Page](/user-content).
 The person who created the room becomes the "owner" of the room, and as such has access to the server console.
 Clearing cookies will remove access to this console, and there is no way to regain it.
 If a server password was set when generating the multiworld game, server admin privileges may be gained by entering `!admin <password>` from the `ArchipelagoTextClient.exe`.

 #### The room page